chatcharoen/dbsec-workshop/Lab_Guides/AVDF/400/README.md

    ![](images/024.png)

 - You will now simulate some application traffic for the DBFW to train what is considered to be normal and authorized traffic for your White List policy.
 Again, White List policies are simply the set of approved SQL commands that the firewall expects to see.
-For this simulation you will be using a tool called Swingbench.
+For this simulation you will be using a tool called **Swingbench**.
 It runs SQL statements that simulate an order entry application.
 It performs different DML statement using SQL bind variables to query and change customer and order information.
-Click the ‘Step 05 – Start Swingbench’ icon in your lab folder, as shown below.
+Click the **Step 05 – Start Swingbench** icon in your lab folder, as shown below.

    ![](images/025.png)

   Swingbench is a java application that will open after a few moments.
-Notice that the ‘Connection String’ is pre-configured to connect to your Oracle Database via the proxy port on the Firewall.
-Click the ‘Start’ green arrow icon, as shown below.
+Notice that the **Connection String** is pre-configured to connect to your Oracle Database via the proxy port on the Firewall.
+Click the **Start** green arrow icon, as shown below.
 This will start the simulated application load.
 You will run roughly 10 minutes of application traffic.

    ![](images/026.png)

-  Navigate to the ‘Events’ tab in Swingbench.
+  Navigate to the **Events** tab in Swingbench.

    ![](images/027.png)